hyeonahc/job-search/README.md

 ## ✨ Introduction

 Job Search is a small API where you can filter 3 options from the results page of Saramin.
-The filter options are following:
+The filter options are the following:

 1. Number of years since the company has been established
 2. Revenue of the company